Ear Piercing Infections: Causes & Treatment

-Even though many people skate through an ear piercing with no problems whatsoever, others aren’t as lucky.
+Even though many people sail through an ear piercing with no problems whatsoever, others aren’t as lucky.
 Infections are a common problem for any piercing, even one as routine as an ear piercing.

 Infections aren’t fun, but keep in mind most of them are only temporary until you get them properly treated.
-It may suck for a while, but you’ll come out the other side of the infection in no time by following the great advice presented within this article.
+It may suck for a while, but you’ll come out on the other side in no time by following the great advice presented within this article.

-Generally, an ear piercing infection occurs no differently than any other kind of skin infection.
-The infection occurs due to bacteria getting into the open wound and killing healthy cells throughout the area, causing nasty visible symptoms and delaying future healing until the infection is eradicated.
+Generally, a piercing infection occurs no differently than any other kind of skin infection.
+The infection develops due to bacteria getting into the open wound, and killing healthy cells throughout the area.
+This causes nasty visible symptoms and increases healing times until the infection is eradicated.

-When bacteria get trapped in that small hole the piercer has created, it can have a hard time making its way out of there.
-If you neglect to do your ear piercing cleaning, it is even less likely to exit that spot.
+When bacteria get trapped in the small hole your piercer has created, it can have a hard time making its way out of there.
+If you neglect to perform your ear piercing cleaning, it is even less likely to exit that spot.

-When the bacteria get in there, it begins to multiply.
+Once the bacteria is present, it begins to multiply.
 One thing leads to another and before long, you’ll have a whole team of bacteria in there causing problems.
 When it gets to that point, you’ll begin to see and feel the signs of infection.